-After 4 decades as fugitive, ailing man turns himself in
+After 4 decades as fugitive, ailing man surrenders

 Frankfort, Ky. — Frail and tired of leading a secret life for four decades, 66-year-old Clarence David Moore called police this week to surrender.
 The deputy who answered thought it was a prank.
 It wasn't.